luisFebro/react-pwa-installer/README.md

 ## License

 `react-pwt-installer` was created by [@luisFebro](https://github.com/luisFebro).
 It is available under the MIT license.
 See the LICENSE file for more info.

+## Disclaimer

+Please, note that this package is still under construction and it may not work in your project as expected.
+Soon it will be ready to shine.